Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

 responsibility assignment was done as follows:

 - William Gibbs: Tokenizing source code using IDA decompiler output.
-- Yihui Zheng: Tokenizing source code using clang and IDA decompiler output.
+- Yihui Zeng: Tokenizing source code using clang and IDA decompiler output.
 - Maxfield Lehman: Responsible for model creation and training using fairseq.
 Also helped with generating dataset.
 - HuiJun Tay: Responsible for model creation and training using fairseq.
 Also helped with generating dataset.
 - Arvind Sriram Raj: Creating initial dataset from which training and testing sets will be derived.